The Heritage Drill Team

 The Scout House Heritage Drill Team is made up members from all sections of the current Band as well as former members who no longer participate in other groups making up the five active units within Scout House Band Inc.

-The Band’s marching style, with knees lifted high and straight arms swinging to shoulder height, combined with marching routines including slow march, a stylized wooden soldiers routine and skipping while playing all added to the distinct visual appeal.
+The Heritage Drill Team's performance includes many of the unique marching routines that astounded drum and bugle corps audiences across the continent.
+The Band’s marching style, with knees lifted high and straight arms swinging to shoulder height, combined with marching routines including the slow march, a stylized wooden soldiers routine and skipping while playing all added to the distinct visual appeal of Scout House.

 To book the Drill Team contact us here.